shadowrunners/unleashed-web/README.md

-# Evelyn's Website
+# Evelyn's Website | Deprecated
 This repository contains the website for Evelyn.
-Please bare with me and my shitty web developer / designer skills, code may or may not be disorganized and inconcise.
+This has been archived because it has been merged into the Evelyn dashboard.